hombit/freddi/Readme.md

-  --emax arg (=12)                      Maximum energy of X-ray band, keV -i [ --inclination ] arg (=0)         Inclination of the system, degrees --distance arg (=10)                  Distance to the system, kpc
+  --emax arg (=12)                      Maximum energy of X-ray band, keV -i [ --inclination ] arg (=0)         Inclination of the system, degrees --distance arg (=10)                  Distance to the system, kpc --lambda arg                          Wavelength to calculate Fnu, Angstrom.
+                                        You can use this options multiple
+                                        times, for each lambda one additional
+                                        column with values of spectral flux
+                                        density Fnu [erg/s/cm^2/Hz] is
+                                        outputted.
+It is recommend to use
+                                        wavelength corresponding to
+                                        IR-optical-UV emission, for calculation
+                                        of X-ray luminosity use --emin and
+                                        --emax

 Parameters of disk evolution calculation:
   -T [ --time ] arg (=25)               Time interval to calculate evolution,